Skip to main content

 • Test and manage connector configurations via the Connect REST API or Kpow UI.

-Schema management & evolution
+Schema Management & Evolution

-• Define, register, and evolve schemas using Schema Registry to enforce data contracts between producers and consumers.
+• Define, register, and evolve schemas using Schema Registry to enforce data contracts and prevent breaking changes in data pipelines.

 • Understand Kafka performance characteristics and troubleshoot issues within a controlled environment.

-Learning & exploring Kafka
+Learning & Exploring Modern Kafka